Lawsonredeye/100DaysOfGoLang/day77/go-ecommerce/docs.md

 ```

 ### ERROR 401 UNAUTHORIZED
-You must be logged in to carry out operation
+You must be logged in to carry out operation.
 ```
 {
     "error":"Cookie field can not be empty."